NFL and NCAA Football

 photo courtesy Alyssa Powell/Bl-Getty Images

-Fans of the NFL and NCAA Football love to watch their Americanized game.
+Fans of the NFL and NCAA Football love to watch their Americanized games.
 For years, American fans have been the ones who built this sport into what it is today.

-Somewhere along the line, that all changed starting in 2005, when the NFL decided to host its first regular-season game overseas.
-Now, the NFL plans to host a record 10 International games in 2027, up from nine this upcoming season.
+Somewhere along the line, that all changed starting in 2005, when the NFL decided to host its first regular-season game outside the US.
+Now, the NFL plans to host a record 10 international games in 2027, up from 9 this upcoming season.

 While most fans believe that both the NFL and NCAA Football should play only games in America, there seems to be a double standard when the NCAA does so, and the NFL follows.

-It seems like the NFL fans think that adding more international games takes away a home game from their area.
+It seems like NFL fans think that adding more international games takes away a home game from their area.
 Additionally, they think the NFL is globalizing the game and alienating those American fans who helped build the league.
-Recognizing that many of the 32 league owners are billionaires who also work hard to continue growing the game internationally puts more money in their own pockets.
+Most of the 32 league owners are billionaires who also work hard to continue growing the game internationally, putting more money in their own pockets.

-On July 1, College Football will mark five years into the NIL ERA, and unlike the NFL, there are basically no rules governing it as a direct pay-for-play scheme.
-College Football programs, especially in the Power Four conferences, will go out of their way now to schedule any contest dictated by NIL money.
+On July 1, the NIL ERA will be five years old, marking a significant milestone that underscores how much the landscape has evolved.
+Unlike the NFL, there are basically no rules governing it as a direct pay-for-play scheme.
+College football programs, especially in the Power Four conferences, will go out of their way now to schedule any contest dictated by NIL money.

 But when finding out that Wake Forest and Syracuse would be playing in Toronto next year, fans were singing a different tune.
 Instead of people being upset that a home game was taken away from Wake Forest, both fan bases labeled it a positive.

-It was designated as a home game for the Orange in Canada, and it’s a way for both programs to earn NIL money now that the ACC and other major conferences are playing 9 conference games, up from 8.
+It is designated as a road game for the Orange in Canada, and it’s a way for both programs to earn NIL money now that the ACC and other major conferences are playing nine conference games, up from eight.

 Why the Selective Outrage when NFL is adding more International Games similar to NCAA Football?

-Meanwhile in College, the president of the NCAA is Charlie Baker.
-Unlike Goodell, Baker runs more of a free for all when it comes to transfer portal, and NIL.
+Meanwhile, in College, the president of the NCAA is Charlie Baker.
+Unlike Goodell, Baker runs more of a free-for-all with the transfer portal and NIL.
 But hardly anyone criticizes him for the fact that college football competes with the NFL now for ratings.

 When Charlie Baker, who has a more positive reputation, schedules international games for college teams, fans may see it as a way to increase NIL revenue for both teams.